 Locations have been selected based on the most urgent needs from the RNA reports from each partners as well as OCHA.
 Focusing on the most vulnerable and affected communities, the project aims at balancing both blanket distribution in the areas and sectors most critical (ex.
-Shelter, MPCA, WASH) while recovery will be framed mostly around selection criteria developed jointly with the communities and focusing on the most vulnerable groups (including single headed households, children headed households, PwDs, etc.).
+Shelter, MPCA, WASH) while recovery will be framed mostly around selection criteria developed jointly with the communities and focusing on the most vulnerable groups (including single headed households, children headed households, PwDs, old age people, pregnant and lactating mothers etc.